awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

             - sg-abc123
       ```
 **Important**
 The security groups that you specify in the policy must exist\.
-If they don't exist, then, when you deploy a Pod that matches the selector, your Pod remains stuck in the creation process\.
-If you describe the Pod, you'll see an error message similar to the following one: `An error occurred (InvalidSecurityGroupID.NotFound) when calling the CreateNetworkInterface operation: The securityGroup ID 'sg-abc123' does not exist`\.
+If they don't exist, then, when you deploy a pod that matches the selector, your pod remains stuck in the creation process\.
+If you describe the pod, you'll see an error message similar to the following one: `An error occurred (InvalidSecurityGroupID.NotFound) when calling the CreateNetworkInterface operation: The securityGroup ID 'sg-abc123' does not exist`\.
 The security group must allow inbound communication from the cluster security group \(for `kubelet`\) over any ports you've configured probes for\.
-The security group must allow outbound communication to a security group that allows inbound TCP and UDP port 53 \(for CoreDNS Pods\) from it\.
+The security group must allow outbound communication to a security group that allows inbound TCP and UDP port 53 \(for CoreDNS pods\) from it\.
-If you're using the security group policy with Fargate, make sure that your security group has rules that allow the Pods to communicate with the Kubernetes control plane\.
+If you're using the security group policy with Fargate, make sure that your security group has rules that allow the pods to communicate with the Kubernetes control plane\.
 The easiest way to do this is to specify the cluster security group as one of the security groups\.
-Security group policies only apply to newly scheduled Pods\.
-They do not affect running Pods\.
+Security group policies only apply to newly scheduled pods\.
+They do not affect running pods\.

    1. Deploy the policy\.